Andrew-Dickinson/photonic-etcher/README.md

 ## Get Started
 Get started by visiting the hosted site at: https://andrew-dickinson.github.io/photonic-etcher

-Also available as an offline application for (Windows, MacOS, and Linux) via [neutralino.js](https://neutralino.js.org/).
+Also available as an offline application for [Windows, MacOS, and Linux](https://github.com/Andrew-Dickinson/photonic-etcher/releases) as a [neutralino.js](https://neutralino.js.org/) build.

 ## Built With
 - [React](https://reactjs.org/)